hikari0730/hikari-public-notes/vue3/vue-lesson-01.md

 ### Q1: What is Vue mainly used for?

 A. Server-side logic
-B. Building user interfaces
+A. Building user interfaces
-C. Backend API development
+A. Backend API development
-D. Database management
+A. Database management

-*Answer:* B. Building user interfaces
+**Answer:** B. Building user interfaces

 ---